 Other “real” LCF and ratcheting tests will be performed in 2017.

+Appendix A – Results of Tensile RR testing

 The tensile Round Robin campaign was agreed during 2015/2016 and a total of six RU agreed to perform the tests.

 Special Test Specifications were agreed in order to check the compatibility of data among different labs, and some freedom was left to them on how to perform the tests.
 The following parameters were requested as a feedback: